-Cosmos is a rather unique blockchain, which is powered by its native cryptocurrency known as Atoms.
+Cosmos is a rather unique blockchain, which is powered by its native cryptocurrency known as ATOMs.
 The network’s goal is to combine several blockchains into a single hub.
-This’d mean that other blockchains can connect to it – and as such with each other indirectly.
+This means that other blockchains can connect to it – and as such with each other indirectly.
 The Cosmos Hub is the part that connects all of these different blockchains together in a single network.
 Due to its interconnectivity, Cosmos is often referred to as the internet of blockchains.

 For its consensus mechanism, Cosmos makes use of a system based on validators and delegations.
 Tendermint is responsible for the network and consensus used in the Cosmos Hub.
 Let’s take a closer look into how this works for our users.